konka84/ML_assignment_2/README.md

-In the folder Ml And AL lab final there are two parts.
+In the folder "Ml And AL lab final" there are two parts: solution and video.
 In the solution folder there are the solution of the follwing problems and in video folder there are the explanation of the solutions.

 Problem 1: